YuriySavchenko/AirHockey/README.md

   * collision between ball and board;
   * sound of goal;
   * sound of start for game;

-For reseting scores of both players you can press ESC key;
+For reseting scores of both players you can press ESC key.

 ![photo_2019-07-19 17 53 13](https://user-images.githubusercontent.com/36791929/61544510-5020ab00-aa4e-11e9-8d9d-5d5575a3e267.jpeg)